The Paradox of Death

-Death is a paradox.
 For those who pass, death is freeing, expansive, exhilarating, and joyful.
 Those left grieving may feel sadder, and heavier than at any time in our lives.
 Grief is the place, perhaps, where we most keenly feel separation.
 We feel as though our loved one has gone, and we cannot reach them anymore.
 And as real as that thought feels, nothing could be farther from the truth.

-There is no separation between us and them, between where we stand and where they have gone.
+There is no separation between where we stand and where they have gone.
 Those who have made the transition from physical to nonphysical are right here with us.
 Always.
 They are interested now in all of the things they were always interested in.
 They are present with us and interested in our experience.
 They never leave us.
 They are here now.
 And now.
 And now.
 No matter how long ago they left their physical body, they love us eternally.
 They are with us continuously.
 If they were still physical we would trip over them, they are constantly THAT close.

 Everything is vibration, or frequency.
 On this physical plane, our vibration is slow and heavy.
 On the nonphysical plane, the vibration is fast and light.
 That is how those in nonphysical can exist alongside us without us perceiving them.
 It’s like we are tuned into one radio station called low and slow, and they are broadcasting on a different station called flying high.